dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights.md

 To access Insights, click **Insights** in the top navigation bar in the UI:

-![Viewing the Insights tab in the Dagster+ UI](/img/placeholder.svg) {/* <Image alt="Viewing the Insights tab in the Dagster UI" src="/images/dagster-cloud/insights/insights-tab.png" width={2640}
+![Viewing the Insights tab in the Dagster+ UI](/img/placeholder.svg)
-height={1516}
-*/}

 The left navigation panel on this page contains a list of available metrics.
 For each metric, the daily, weekly, or monthly aggregated values are displayed in the graph.

 Use the tabs above the charts to view metrics for **Assets**, **Asset groups**, **Jobs**, and **Deployments**.

 These metrics are updated on a daily basis.
-Refer to the [built-in metrics](#built-in-metrics) section for more information about what Dagster provides out of the box.
+Refer to the [Built-in metrics](#built-in-metrics) section for more information about what Dagster provides out of the box.

-## Working with Insights metrics
+## Working with Insights metrics \{#insights-metrics}

 ### Data retention